AljureS/AljureS/README.md

-## Hi there, my name is Said and I am a Backend Developer 👋
-# Hello, I'm [Your Name]! 👋
+# Hello, I'm Said Aljure! 👋

-## 👨‍💻 Full Stack Developer with a Backend Twist
+## 👨‍💻 Back End Developer with a Full Stack Twist

 I am a passionate Full Stack Developer specializing in backend development.
 I thrive on crafting innovative solutions and driving efficiency in every line of code I write.